godotengine/godot-docs/classes/class_webxrinterface.rst

 | *Getter* | get_requested_reference_space_types()      |
 +----------+--------------------------------------------+

-A comma-separated list of reference space types used by :ref:`XRInterface.initialize<class_XRInterface_method_initialize>` when setting up the WebXR session.
+A comma-seperated list of reference space types used by :ref:`XRInterface.initialize<class_XRInterface_method_initialize>` when setting up the WebXR session.

 The reference space types are requested in order, and the first on supported by the users device or browser will be used.
 The :ref:`reference_space_type<class_WebXRInterface_property_reference_space_type>` property contains the reference space type that was ultimately used.